alexbarclay/tulsamusicanflsa/index.md

 File a wage complaint or talk to DOL WHD at 1-866-487-9243

 ## To-Do
-- Connect with a labor rights organization
+- Connect with a labor rights organization (reached out to AFM on 12/26/19)
 - Create database of musican employers and learn how they classify musicians -- Snailmail education campaign
 - Create a mailing list